 Tips for Improving Website Usability

 Improving website usability includes accessibility.
-To meet user expectations, your website or online store must be usable for everyone.
+Your website or online store must be usable for everyone to meet user expectations.
 No one should be excluded from accessing the offers on your website, regardless of visual impairments, browser, or connection speed.

 ✓ Use Mobile-First Design

 Most of your visitors will access your website or online store from a mobile device at least once.
 Therefore, improving website usability must start with mobile-first web design.